MajorZiploc/tooling_notes/art/blender/notes.md

   for simple human rig use shift+a -> armature -> Rigify Meta-Rigs -> Basic -> Basic Human
   adjust all bones to model
-    NOTE: dont forget to use the symmetry X option at almost_top_menu right with metarig selected go to right_side_menu Data -> Rigify and lmb Generate Rig a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig ctrl-p -> Armature Deform -> With Automatic Weights to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode Simple toggle between vertex groups visually
+    NOTE: dont forget to use the symmetry X option at almost_top_menu right apply transformations to rig -- ctrl+a with metarig selected go to right_side_menu Data -> Rigify and lmb Generate Rig a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig ctrl-p -> Armature Deform -> With Automatic Weights to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode
+    NOTE: can use the riggify controls to pose in texture_paint_mode to see if your painting is fixing issues Simple toggle between vertex groups visually
       with rig selected right_side_menu Data -> Bone Collections: press star next to Def (will isolate the bones) (NOTE: lmb again to reset to prev state) lmb on rig, shift-lmb on model (the current mesh you are painting) go to Weight Paint mode